mjkaufer/Messer/CONTRIBUTING.md

 ## Pull Request Checklist

 - [x] Build passes
-- [x] README updated with new commands, changes to commands or any other additional changes to Messer
+- [x] README updated with new commands, changes to commands or any other additional changes to Zuccnet

 <a name="commands" />